Schema and Statement Evolution with Confluent Cloud for Apache Flink

 Limit reprocessing to a partial history

-Compared to the base strategy, this strategy limits the messages that are reprocessed to a subset of the messages retained in the source tables.
+Compared to the base strategy, this strategy limits reprocessing to a subset of the messages retained in the source tables.

-You may not want to reprocess the full history of messages that’s retained in all source table, but instead specify a different starting offset.
-For this, you can override the scan.startup.mode that is defined for the table, which by default is earliest, using dynamic table option hints.
+You might not want to reprocess the full history of messages that the source tables retain; instead, specify a different starting offset.
+For this, you can override the scan.startup.mode defined for the table, which by default is earliest, using dynamic table option hints.

 SET 'sql.state-ttl' = '1h';